 “Oh!” ?uestlove laughed.
-[The name "?uestlove" is annoying to type.
-It takes longer than normal to locate the question mark key on the keyboard because my brain knows it doesn't belong within a word.]
+(The name “?uestlove” is annoying to type.
+It takes longer than normal to locate the question mark on the keyboard because my brain knows it doesn’t belong within a person’s name.)

-“You shouldn’t have told us!” said his lady to Nick.
-She mimed taking a SEEDBOMB and stuffing it in ?uest’s mouth.
+“You shouldn’t have told us,” said ?uestlove’s lady to Nick.
+She mimed taking a SEEDBOMB from the machine and stuffing it into ?uest’s mouth.
 “Here you go.
 It’s fiber.
 It’s good for you.
-Num num num.”
+Nom nom nom.”

-We all laughed, ?uestlove most of all, because he knew he’d be going home that evening to a beautiful lady, and somebody’s mouth would be getting stuffed, but it wouldn’t be his, and it wouldn’t be with seeds — not plant seeds, anyway.
+We all laughed, ?uestlove most of all.
+Because he knew he’d be going home that evening with a beautiful lady, and someone’s mouth would be getting stuffed with seeds, and it wouldn’t be his, and they wouldn’t be plant seeds, if you know what I mean.

-Friday night, Clem and J_____ and I had dinner at Buddha’s Belly, a restaurant chain specializing in very expensive Asian food.
-The night was planned as a going-away celebration, as I’m leaving shortly to go work on a film, but my travel plans just got pushed back two weeks.
-Still, Clem and J_____ insisted that it would be the last night we’d see each other for awhile.
+FRIDAY NIGHT, CLEM and J_____ and I had dinner at Buddha’s Belly, an Asian restaurant chain that specializes in needlessly expensive food.
+The night was planned as a going-away celebration, as I’ll be leaving soon to go work on a film, but my travel plans got pushed back two weeks.
+Still, Clem and J_____ insisted it would be the last night we’d see each other for a while.
 Then, “ever.”
 Then, “this will be your last night alive.”
 Then, “we are going to murder you and bury you in the ground.”

-But none of us got to go up because people kept getting bumped by Seth MacFarlane, creator of Family Guy.
-He and another dude were singing pre-1950s showtunes, some song about “coffee beans in South America” with an infinite number of verses.
+But none of us got to perform because people kept getting bumped by Seth MacFarlane, creator of Family Guy.
+He and another dude were singing pre-1950s show tunes, some song about “coffee beans in South America” with an endless number of verses.

 What was weird was not that Seth MacFarlane showed up but how few people cared.
-The random girl who sang “Don’t Stop Believing” by Journey got a much bigger applause, as did the guy who sang “Karma Police” by Radiohead (“Play more downbeat shit!”
-I screamed at the DJ).
-Also, I may have seen a fourth “celebrity,” because someone who looked like Gavin DeGraw went up to sing a Gavin DeGraw song.
-I don’t really know what Gavin DeGraw looks like, and I realize that any stoned guy with shaggy hair between the ages of 25-35 could be mistaken for Gavin DeGraw, but who else would choose his songs on karaoke night?
+The random girl who sang “Don’t Stop Believing” got a much bigger applause, as did the guy who sang “Karma Police” by Radiohead (“Play more downbeat shit!”
+I screamed at the DJ.)
+Also, I may have even had a fourth “celebrity” sighting that weekend, because someone who looked just like Gavin DeGraw went up to sing a Gavin DeGraw song.
+I only vaguely know what Gavin DeGraw looks like, and I realize that any stoned guy with shaggy hair between 25-35 could be mistaken for Gavin DeGraw, but come on, who else would do karaoke to a Gavin DeGraw song?

-Friday night, I got quite drunk.
+FRIDAY NIGHT I got quite drunk.
 I spilled Newcastle on my “yummy” Hawaiian shirt and only slept two hours.
-It was very unusual — I’m a good sleeper unless staring at bats — but it worked in my favor, because I function better on less sleep sometimes and I’d need all my wits for what lay ahead.
+It was very unusual – I’m a good sleeper unless staring at bats – but it worked in my favor because I function better on less sleep sometimes, and I would need all my wits about me for what lay ahead.

-In The Age of the Unthinkable, Joshua Cooper Ramo discusses, among other things, how there are two types of thinkers: Foxes and Hedgehogs.
-Hedgehogs hunker down on one big idea for life and try to understand it in depth (Plato, Nietzsche, Dostoevsky), and Foxes are curious about a handful of smaller ideas (Aristotle, Goethe, DaVinci).
-I’m a Fox with regards to all things but one — which I’ll get to shortly — and my old college friend M_____ is too.
+In The Age of the Unthinkable, Joshua Cooper Ramos discusses, among other things, how there are two types of thinkers: Foxes and Hedgehogs.
+Hedgehogs hunker down on one big idea for life (Plato, Nietsche, Dostoevsky) while Foxes are curious about a bunch of smaller ideas (Aristotle, Goethe, DaVinci).
+I’m a Fox with regards to all things but one – which I’ll get to – and my old college friend M_____ is too.

-I met M_____ the first day of Freshman year at USC.
-I had three roommates and he wasn’t one of them, but he spent a lot of time on our couch.
-We ended up bullshitting a great deal, so much so that I wrote an autobiographical screenplay with him that consisted of two guys telling story after story trying to crack each other up.
-A friend of a friend liked it and got it in the hands of a film executive, who killed our dreams with his response: “What the fuck was this?”
-M_____ and I lost touch after Freshman year but reconnected ten months ago, right after he moved to Irvine for grad school and right after I moved back.
+I met M_____ my first day of Freshman year at USC.
+I had three roommates in our apartment and he wasn’t one of them, but he spent most of the year on our couch.
+We ended up bullshitting a great deal, so much so that we wrote a semi-autobiographical screenplay that consisted of two guys telling story after story trying to crack each other up.
+A friend of a friend liked it and got it into the hands of a film executive, who killed our dreams with his response:

-He drove up to L.A.
-Saturday night to go to Jumbo’s Clown Room, our second visit in two weeks.
-On our first visit, some guy who looked like a former child star who’d been in and out of rehab — boyish face, stubble on the chin, greasy hair, tattoos — set aside twenty or more $1.00 bills for every girl and pushed them onto the stage as if he were scared of money.
-An hour later, the dancers brought him up, sat him down in a chair, and showed their gratitude by fighting each other to rub themselves against him.
-To quote Shakespeare, it was the kind of thing “dreams are made on.”
+M_____ drove up to LA Saturday night to go to Jumbo’s Clown Room, our second visit in two weeks.
+On our first, some guy who looked like a former child star – boyish face, chin stubble, greasy hair, tattoos – set aside twenty or more $1 bills for every girl who went up and pushed them all onto the stage as soon as they started, violently, like he was afraid of money.
+An hour later, the dancers brought him up onstage, sat him down in a chair, and showed their gratitude by rubbing themselves all over him.
+It was, to quote Shakespeare, the stuff “dreams are made on.”

 M_____ had just started a summer job as a hotel valet in Newport Beach.
-Most of the time, valets get paid in ones and trade up to $10 or $20 bills at the end of the night, but with Jumbo’s in the equation, M_____ stopped trading his in.
+Most valets trade in their tips at the end of the night for $10 or $20 bills, but with Jumbo’s in the equation, M_____ did not.
 The size of the stack he showed up with was obscene.

-“How much money do you you think somebody can throw out at a strip club before it becomes a problem?”
+“How much money do you think somebody can throw out at a strip club before it becomes a problem?” he asked.